 So, the king not only gave Haman the ability to act on the king's authority but now he is going to supply the money as well.
 The king didn't have any personal problem with the Jews as a people but was simply eliminating a potential threat to his control.

 It is awesome how God is in charge of the smallest of details even when men think that they are in control.
 Here is another example as the secretaries were gathered to write the king's law for the destruction of God's people (the Jews).
-This happened on "the thirteenth day of the first month" which might not have meant anything to these pagans but is significant to God and His children.
+This happened on "the thirteenth day of the first month" which might not have meant anything to these pagans but is significant to God and his children.
 This is the day before the celebration of the Passover which occurs on the fourteenth day and is a feast of remembering the deliverance of God's people from Egypt.
-Just as God delivered His people from Egypt, He is already at work here in delivering His people from the hatred of Haman.
+Just as God delivered his people from Egypt, he is already at work here in delivering his people from the hatred of Haman.

 Haman's plans are moving forward to kill all of the Jews as he is even telling them to kill the children.
 The hate is deep rooted and is the same hate that was demonstrated by Hitler in World War Two and is coming out of the leadership of Iran today.